haproxy/haproxy/doc/lua-api/index.rst

   Register a Lua function executed as sample fetch.
 All the registered sample fetch can be used in HAProxy with the prefix "lua.".
-A Lua sample fetch return a string as output.
+A Lua sample fetch returns a string as output.
 The registered function can take up to 9 values as parameter.
-All the value are strings.
+All the values are strings.

-  :param string name: is the name of the converter.
+  :param string name: is the name of the sample fetch.
   :param function func: is the Lua function called to work as sample fetch.

   The prototype of the Lua function used as argument is: